 PEN America is the largest of more than 100 centers of PEN International.
 For more than 90 years, we have been working together with our colleagues in the international PEN community to ensure that people everywhere have the freedom to create literature, to convey information and ideas, to express their views, and to make it possible for everyone to access the views, ideas, and literatures of others.
 In doing so, we are building on a tradition begun in the years following World War I and carried forward by thousands of American writers.

-Our strength is our membership, a nationwide community of novelists, journalists, editors, poets, essayists, playwrights, publishers, translators, agents, and other professionals, and an even larger network of devoted readers and supporters who join with them to carry out PEN’s mission and work.
+Our strength is our membership—a nationwide community of novelists, journalists, editors, poets, essayists, playwrights, publishers, translators, agents, and other professionals, and an even larger network of devoted readers and supporters who join with them to carry out PEN America's mission.

-Read The PEN Charter to learn more about our mission.
+Read The PEN Charter to learn more about our history.

 Join PEN and get directly involved with an international community of writers, editors, translators, and readers who are working to defend free expression, support persecuted writers, and promote literary culture.
 Benefits include individual authors pages on PEN.org, discounted tickets to the PEN World Voices Festival of International Literature, invitations to Members Only events, as well as discounted subscriptions to PEN's Grants & Awards Database.

 PEN American Center »